+For photo tip Tuesday this week, I’m refreshing an older post, that I think people are still craving tips on silhouettes!
 I LOVE a great silhouette, and it took me quite a while to really figure out how to take them consistently.
 The secret is to expose for the sky.
-If you aren’t shooting on manual mode, you’ll need to get that figured out, in order to have more control of your camera and it’s settings.
+If you aren’t shooting on manual mode, do it!
+You will have more control of your camera and it’s settings.
 If you need help with that, check out Say NO to Auto.
-The tips below were originally shared in my workshops, but I’ve done some re-working, and it will no longer be covered there.
-So you all get to benefit!
+This was originally posted in April 2012 (dang, that was FOUR years ago!)
+Hopefully these tips will help some of you out there.

 *28-75 lens ISO 125 f 7.1 ss 1/800